-The table below presents an overview of the chemical resistance of Halar® ECTFE to the most common chemicals.
+The following table presents an overview of the chemical resistance of Halar® ECTFE to most common chemicals.

 Please note that the present document provides the reader a substantial overview.
 Nevertheless, in case of any doubt, please contact Solvay Specialty Polymers for further information.